jon-harper/OmniBox-docs/docs/index.md

 ## Current Status

-OmniBox is mature enough for everyday use, despite being pre-1.0.
+Although OmniBox has not reached version 1.0, it is mature enough for everyday use.
 A complete OmniBox made of parts from one release is tested to fit and work.
+Trays and panels are compatible with all releases (see [Version Stability Guarantee](#version-stability-guarantee) for details).

-See the [Version History][current_release] page for information on the latest release, fixes, new features, and known issues.
+The [Version History][current_release] page contains information on the latest release, fixes, new features, and known issues.

 ## Version Stability Guarantee

-Printing OmniBox is a time investment.
-This makes incompatibility between versions difficult; upgrading one printed part should not require others to be reprinted.
-Thankfully, OmniBox is highly modular and can be upgraded piece by piece.
+Printing OmniBox is an investment.
+As such, the way trays and panels attach to OmniBox between versions is carefully fixed.
+As such, OmniBox is highly modular and can be upgraded piece by piece.

 !!! note
     Prior versions of this page had the Version Stability Guarantee fully in place.
 I have relaxed it until version 1.0 in order to deprecate M4-mounted parts.

-    No reprinting is necessary to use deprecated M4 panels with M3 screws.
+    No reprinting is necessary to use old M4 panels with M3 screws, however.

-### Current Release (Pre-1.0)
+### Currently (Before Version 1.0)

-Parts issued in a release pre-1.0 will be supported through the development process to 1.0.
-Some parts may become deprecated but will still be available.
-Every effort is made to avoid incompatibilities between versions.
+Prior to version 1.0, changes may still be made to how panels and trays interface with the Core case.
+Deprecated parts remain available and supported through the release of 1.0 and every effort is made to avoid incompatibilities between versions.

+Thus far, all deprecated printed parts remain compatible with new cases.

+### Version 1.0

+With version 1.0, changes may be made that cause deprecated parts to lose compatibility.
+This is a final chance to "lock in" the design.

 ### After Version 1.0

 Starting with version 1.0, OmniBox will have a "Version Stability Guarantee":

 The Core printed components of OmniBox will be "stable" or "frozen" in how they connect with with other parts.
 If you choose to print a newer version of a Core part, no panels or trays will need to be reprinted.
+New products added in future releases can likewise be used in the Core case body from a prior release.

+!!! example
+    As an example, the design for CPU trays was modified for 0.9.9.

+    A CPU tray from 0.9.8 will:

+    - Work with a case from 0.9.9 and
+    - May not work with version 1.0.

+    A version 0.9.9 case:

+    - Can use CPU trays from any release.

 See the [Guided Tour][tour] to see how this works in practice.